BTNeandertha1/BTDiablo/README.md

 - Moved Qual-Kex closer to the portal for faster Revives

 ## Characters
+- Stamina is effectively removed as an attribute.
+All items granting stamina have had their stats changed.
-- Walking is the same as running
+- Walking has the same speed as running.
+You should always have your character walk to retain bonuses to block chance and defence.
 - Greatly improved Attack Rating for all classes (All classes start with 750 AR was -15 to 20)
 - Doubled the Effect of Strength and Dexterity Bonuses on Weapons